ElectricityNeighbours – Can tenants in Berlin's apartment buildings become prosumers through solar power projects and sector coupling?

 The focus of the analysis is on distributional effects of the projects studied, especially the economic effects on low-income households.
 For a more detailed analysis, two ongoing prosumer projects in Berlin will serve as case studies and expert interviews and tenant surveys are conducted.
 The transdisciplinary results are presented for discussion in a stakeholder workshop.

 The aim of the project is to present decision-makers with innovative sector coupling concepts and concrete recommendations for new regulatory approaches.
 It provides concrete support for planning and implementation for service providers and companies involved in tenant electricity projects.

-The research project is part of the joint network "Wissen.Wandel.Berlin: Transdisciplinary Research for a Social and Ecological Metropolis" of the research association Ecornet Berlin.
-It is carried out with the financial support of the Governing Mayor, Senate Chancellery – Science and Research Berlin.
-Further information on the research network can be found at www.ecornet.berlin.
+The project ElectricityNeighbours carried out by Ecologic Institute and the Institute for Ecological Economy Research (IÖW) is part of the collaborative project "Knowledge.
+Transformation.
+Berlin. – Transdisciplinary research for a social and ecological metropolis" of the research partnership Ecornet Berlin.
+It is funded by the Governing Mayor of Berlin, Senate Chancellery - Higher Education and Research.
+Further information can be found at www.ecornet.berlin.